 Jack Thompson would have been proud to know that his puerile philosophies infected gaming discourse so thoroughly in the years following his disbarment.
 Tellingly, when the Extra Credits team received a well-deserved backlash, this is how their PR staff responded.

 Coinciding with the increasingly sensationalized nature of journalism as a whole, the writing quality of these think pieces plummeted.
 It was impossible to escape the notion that hopeful journalists were being hired not for their ability to think critically, but because they could generate outrage.
 As one would expect, these kinds of people are at a significant disadvantage in situations where their opinions are directly challenged or civility leads to the best results.

-The perfect way to demonstrate this lack of passion is to bring up a notoriously memetic social media comment posted by one Jeff Cannata.
+For a specific example of this passion deficit in action, one need only bring up a notoriously memetic social media comment posted by one Jeff Cannata.

 Upon finishing The Last of Us Part II, he claimed it was a masterpiece, likening it to Schindler’s List, pejoratively comparing every other game to John Wick.
 This was highly similar to an equally inane statement issued about The Last of Us that called it gaming’s Citizen Kane moment.
 The reason it was an inane comparison is because whoever wrote it clearly didn’t comprehend the historical context behind Citizen Kane.
 Orson Welles’s legendary debut is rightly considered one of the greatest films ever made, but while it is often propped up as a symbol of high art, it achieved its lofty status by gleefully breaking all of the established filmmaking rules at the time.
 In fact, many of its innovations came about because of ignorance – something Mr. Welles himself admitted.